d0leh/OpenData/README.md

 # Overview
-Runs GenXSecAnalyzer and stores the result in json files.
+Contains a collection of scripts that run GenXSecAnalyzer and store the result in json files.

 Use different scripts to process samples from different years.